Dear AuPair.com community,

 the first area affected by the virus, its government

 already took the necessary precautions some months ago in order to contain it.
-People are monitored everyday, they are obliged to wear face masks and to pass a daily healthy check.
+People are monitored every day, they are obliged to wear face masks and to pass a daily health check.
 Cities have been locked down, public gatherings have been suspended.

 As for Italy, many countries have adopted the same restrictions on travels and large gatherings.

 also decided that the population can’t go out without a self-certification.
 The only reasons allowed are to go shopping, to see the doctor, to go to work if teleworking is not possible, to work out close to home, to take pets for a walk or to visit the family if necessary.
 Until a few days ago, only people who were hospitalized, suffering from severe symptoms or in intensive care were tested.
-Now, some hospitals are trying to set up a new systems to test as many people as possible.
+Now, some hospitals are trying to set up a new system to test as many people as possible.
+The lockdown in France will continue until the 11th of May.
+President Macron announced a progressive reopening of schools and kindergartens after May 11th.

 The day after the start of containment in France, Belgium